sodadata/docs/soda-cl/table-filters.md

 ---
 layout: default
-title: Filters
+title: Table filters
 description:
 parent: SodaCL
 ---

-# Filters
+# Table filters

-Large datasets often are built up incrementally.
+Large datasets are often built up incrementally.
 Each job execution appends the new data to a table.
 For those situations, Soda SQL has filters.

 Creating a filter is done on a table by specifying a filter SQL expression.
 Like in this example a `daily` filter is defined on the `CUSTOMERS` table:
 ```yaml